If you want to apply to Northern Vermont University Johnson, the application fee costs $40.

 Schools that are moderately difficult to get into, like Northern Vermont University Johnson, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are given the most weight when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that prioritize the areas where you stand out.
+Each college has a different way of determining which factors are they consider most important in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis the admissions factors where you shine.

 |Level of Applicant's Interest||Considered|

 To apply, all applicants to Northern Vermont University Johnson must submit the following items.
 Double check with Northern Vermont University Johnson's admissions department to confirm all application materials and requirements.